mkang32/mkang32.github.io/_posts/2020-11-15-Adding-scroll-to-overflowing-table.md

 ---
 layout: post
-title: Adding a horizontal scroll to overflowing markdown table in Jekyll
+title: Adding a Horizontal Scroll to Overflowing Markdown Table in HTML
 date: 2020-11-15 18:58 -0500
 ---